-In the 'Nutanix Software Upgrade' and 'Hypervisor Upgrade' sections in the Book of Prism, we highlighted the steps used to perform an upgrade of AOS and hypervisor versions.
-This section will cover the techniques allowing us to perform different types of upgrades in a nondisruptive manner.
+In 'Nutanix Software Upgrade' and 'Hypervisor Upgrade' within the Prism section, we highlighted the steps used to perform an upgrade of AOS and hypervisor versions.
+This section will cover the techniques allowing us to perform different types of upgrades in a non-disruptive manner.